rism-digital/verovio-reference-book/_book/07-contributing/01-guidelines.md

 The simplest way to fullfil the Verovio coding style is to use a clang-format tool and to apply the style defined in the `.clang-format` file available in the project root directory.

+Short if-statements should be as single line only with single boolean evaluation.

 #### How to install clang-format on macOS

 An easy way to install clang-format on macOS computers is to use [Hombrew](http://brew.sh).
 Type this command in the terminal to install: